camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 You can use an output mapping to map the response:

-1. Use **Result Variable** to store the response in a process variable.
+1. Use **Result variable** to store the response in a process variable.
 For example, `myResultVariable`.
-2. Use **Result Expression** to map fields from the response into process variables.
+2. Use **Result expression** to map fields from the response into process variables.
 For example:

 ```
 = {